Prackovice nad Labem

 Prackovice nad Labem is a municipality and village in Litoměřice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 600 inhabitants.

 Prackovice nad Labem lies approximately 8 km north-west of Litoměřice, 10 km south of Ústí nad Labem, and 61 km north-west of Prague.

-Administrative parts
+Administrative division

-The village of Litochovice nad Labem is an administrative part of Prackovice nad Labem.
+Prackovice nad Labem consists of two municipal parts (in brackets population according to the 2021 census):